ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 The best place to ask any dev related questions is the #dev-support channel on the [the Optimism Discord](https://discord-gateway.optimism.io/).
 If you need additional support check out this [Help Article](https://help.optimism.io/hc/en-us/articles/9762044018843-How-do-I-get-project-support-marketing-integrations-etc-).

-#### I want to apply for a grant to build on AttestationStation, how can I do this?
+#### I want to apply for a grant to build on the AttestationStation, how can I do this?

-Looking to get funding for an AttestationStation project?
-There are many ways to go about doing so!
 You can learn more about the variety of grants program available at Optimism [here](allocations/#ecosystem-fund).
 As a reminder, your work should be published to a public GitHub repo.

 #### What projects are writing attestations to the AttestationStation?
 If your project is using the AttestationStation, make a PR including how you're using the relevant attestation(s) to be added to the list 😊